Solaray Energy is now 1KOMMA5° Sydney and 1KOMMA5° Melbourne.

 The Price of Solar Power Using Quality Solar Panels

-The main factor that will determine how much you pay for solar panels is how much power you want to generate.
+The main factor determining the price of solar panels is the amount of power you want to generate.

-Furthermore, because solar power is generated from light (not heat), your system will perform well on sunny days and may hardly work at all during dark stormy weather, especially in winter.
+Furthermore, your system will perform well on sunny days because solar power is generated from light (not heat).
+It may hardly work during dark, stormy weather, especially in winter.

 Estimated Average Daily Energy Output by Month

-The main benefit of solar power is to use solar power in the home as it is generated.
-This directly reduces your power bill because you are using free solar power rather than buying it from the grid.
+The main benefit of solar power is that it is used in the home as it is generated.
+This reduces your power bill directly because you use free solar power rather than buying it from the grid.

-Many people confuse the benefit of solar power with the feed-in tariff, more information on that is available here: How Solar Power Reduces Your Power Bill
+Many people confuse the benefit of solar power with the feed-in tariff.
+More information is available here: How Solar Power Reduces Your Power Bill.

-To size up a solar system, you should try and work out how much power you can use during the daytime, either as an estimate or by reading your meter.
-By reading the number on your meter in the morning and then again in the evening, you simply subtract one number from the other to work out how many kWh your household used during the day.
-Divide that number by 4 to get a rough idea of the solar system you need (as a solar system generates 4 times its size on an average day).
+To size up a solar system, you should try to work out how much power you can use during the daytime, either as an estimate or by reading your meter.
+By reading the number on your meter in the morning and then again in the evening, you subtract one number from the other to determine how many kWh your household used during the day.
+Divide that number by 4 to get a rough idea of the solar system you need (as a solar system generates four times its size on an average day).

-Step 2 is to work out how much power you currently use during the evening that could be used during the daytime.
-Examples include setting the dishwasher on a timer to run while you are at work or perhaps turning the air conditioner on a little earlier to cool down the house before you get home from work.
+Step 2 is to determine how much power you currently use during the evening that could be used during the daytime.
+Examples include setting the dishwasher on a timer to run while at work or turning the air conditioner on a little earlier to cool down the house before you get home from work.

-Step 3 is to take into account any expected changes to your energy usage.
-A lot of households install an air conditioner after going solar to make the most of the free electricity.
-It is important to factor this into the size of your solar system.
+Step 3 is to consider any expected changes to your energy usage.
+Many households install an air conditioner after solar to make the most of the free electricity.
+It is essential to factor this into the size of your solar system.

-Once you have a rough idea of how much power you need to cover, you can then look to replace this with solar power.
+Once you have a rough idea of how much power you need to cover, you can replace this with solar energy.
 Here are some guidelines to help you size up a solar system and the price for a good quality solar system:

-• A 5kW system will generate around 14 kWh a day in winter and 25 kWh a day in summer.
+• A 5kW system will generate around 14 kWh daily in winter and 25 kWh in summer.
 The price of a 5kW system is around $5,000 to $7,690 fully installed.
-5kW Solar System Price…
+5kW Solar System Price.

 Aside from how many panels you need, the price of a solar system will vary significantly depending on the quality of the components:

-Solar panels are designed to last decades, however, all solar panels drop off in output over time as they age.
-Better quality solar panels on average last longer, they provide more output and they are more reliable.
+Solar panels are designed to last decades.
+However, all solar panels drop in output over time as they age.
+Better-quality solar panels, on average, last longer, provide more output, and are more reliable.
 They also cost more money.

 We recommend going with a reliable brand such as 1KOMMA5° or Trina Solar, and we would be happy to provide pricing for different panels to help you make an informed decision.

 With a 5kW system, you can expect to pay an additional $1,000 to $2,000 for top-of-the-range 425W high-efficiency panels compared with a mid-range panel.
-You can save some money upfront by choosing a cheap Chinese panel, however, we strongly advise against it due to a reduction in quality, performance and reliability: A Warning About Cheap Solar Systems
+You can save some money upfront by choosing a cheap Chinese panel.
+However, we strongly advise against it due to reduced quality, performance and reliability: A Warning About Cheap Solar Systems.

 The Inverter.
-Solar panels output DC power.
-This needs to be converted to AC so it is compatible with your home.
-All solar systems come with an inverter that converts DC to AC, and because it is the working part of the system it is the component most likely to break.
+Solar panels output DC power, which needs to be converted to AC so it is compatible with your home.
+All solar systems come with an inverter that converts DC to AC, and because it is the working part of the system, it is the component most likely to break.

 For this reason, 1KOMMA5° only offers the top handful of brands from companies like Enphase, Sungrow and SolarEdge.

-It is common for the cheaper inverters to only last a few years, whereas you can expect a good quality inverter to last 15 years or longer.
-Trying to cut costs on your inverter will often give you problems over the life of your system, and it isn’t always cheap booking a service job and then getting an inverter replaced that is out of warranty.
+It is common for cheaper inverters only to last a few years, whereas you can expect a good quality inverter to last 15 years or longer.
+Trying to cut costs on your inverter will often give you problems over the life of your system, and it isn’t always cheap to book a service job and then get an inverter replaced that is out of warranty.

 Systems powered by Enphase allow for panel-level output that can significantly increase output, especially if you have patchy shade on your roof.

-Monitoring typically comes with the inverter, however, there is now a range of advanced options for households that want more functionality and control.
-Brands like Enphase offer consumption monitoring that allows you to keep track of how much power you are using in your home as well as how much solar power you are generating.
+Monitoring typically comes with the inverter.
+However, there is now a range of advanced options for households that want more functionality and control.
+Brands like Enphase offer consumption monitoring that allows you to track how much power you use in your home and how much solar power you generate.

-If you decide to add battery storage such as the Tesla Powerwall, the battery comes with advanced system monitoring and energy management.
+If you add solar battery storage, such as the Tesla Powerwall, the battery comes with advanced system monitoring and energy management.
 This additional functionality can turn your solar into a smart energy management system.

-Battery storage is now becoming mainstream in Australia with many of our customers now integrating storage into their solar power system.
+Solar battery storage is now becoming mainstream in Australia, and many of our customers are integrating storage into their solar power systems.

-Battery storage starts at around $5000 for a small unit, up to around $13,000 for the larger systems that come with incredibly smart energy management.
-Battery storage allows your household to run on solar 24/7, and you can choose backup functionality for emergency power when the grid goes down.
-The battery can even recharge the next morning when the sun comes up.
+Solar battery storage starts at around $5000 for a small unit and goes up to around $13,000 for larger systems with incredibly smart energy management.
+Solar battery storage allows your household to run on solar 24/7, and you can choose backup functionality for emergency power when the grid goes down.
+A solar battery can even recharge the following day when the sun comes up.
 The future of renewable energy has already arrived!

 Additional Costs of Installing Solar Panels